• Skip to primary navigation

 • Paprika - Smoked paprika is a great substitution for a deeper flavor.

-• Cayenne pepper - You can substitute chili powder.
+• Cayenne pepper - You can substitute chili powder or crushed red pepper flakes.

 • Salt